 The System-wide office in Goleta will be in touch with you via email regarding registering for courses when the time comes.

 - Can I take classes Pass/No pass on UCEAP?

-- You may take up to 1/3 of your courses pass/no pass.
+- Pass/No Pass options vary depending on your program, but in general, students may only take 1/3 of courses for P/NP credit.
+Please refer to the UCEAP Guide to Study Abroad for more information.
 However, if you are hoping to get credit within your department, you must be aware of their rules.
-Do not take a class P/NP if your department or dean’s office requires the course to be taken for a letter grade.
+Do not take a class P/NP if your department or Dean’s office requires the course to be taken for a letter grade.

-- Intensive Language Program (ILP) courses taken by undergraduates, unless the courses are offered on the P/NP basis only
+- Intensive Language Program (ILP) courses, unless the courses are offered on the P/NP basis only

 - Special study courses (independent study, research, or internships) when the particular program requires a letter grade